splunk/public-o11y-docs/get-started/onboarding-guide/onboarding-readiness.rst

 .. _phase1-teams-tokens:

-Plan your teams structure and token management to control access
+Plan your teams structure and token management strategy to control access
 =====================================================================================

 If you plan to roll out Splunk Observability Cloud across your organization you likely have multiple internal customers with different access requirements for the various features in Splunk Observability Cloud.
 To manage these internal customers, you can use the teams feature to organize users together in a team and manage them as a unit.